 Typical fixture spacing is around 100', but depending on installation location and width of the roadway, this can vary greatly.
 Having a complete lighting analysis performed by an engineer using IES files and providing complete lighting layouts will show you exactly the amount of light provided by the systems.
 Make sure you have this analysis completed in the design phase so that the project scope can be narrowed down.

 4. Mounting Requirements

-Are there specified mounting requirements such as wind loading?
+Are there specified mounting requirements such as wind loading or height of poles / fixture brackets?
 Making sure your solar is mounted to the appropriate pole can change many aspects of the proposal.
 Wind loading ratings are used in a variety of areas, especially those prone to large storms or hurricanes.
 Having a high wind load rating will provide a lasting light no matter what Mother Nature throws at you.

 Mounting height restrictions are also taken into consideration.
 There are many areas where mounting height restrictions come into play.
 Since the solar must be mounted at the top of the pole, the fixture typically mounts a few feet below the solar.
 This means that if you have a restriction of 20', the fixture will mount around 15-18' above grade.
 Make sure there are no restrictions in your area when designing a system.